Medication Assisted Treatment (MAT)

 There are research based and proven methods available that can help you battle with drug addiction under the supervision of a competent doctor.
 In the recovery process, it is very common to see relapses.
-It does not mean that a particular treatment has failed.
+It does not mean that a particular treatment, for example, Buprenophine treatment (the most common medicine used to treat the addiction) has failed.
 Relapse is just a phase and it should be dealt with carefully.

 New methodologies, like MAT have reduced the proportion of setbacks to a significant level.

 When an opioid addicted person is kept deprived of the drugs they are dependent on, their body starts feeling fragile.
 This is basically the withdrawal process in which the body starts to feel sick and then cravings are increased.

 Combined with a craving for Opioids, the weak body finds no way to deal with the situation and the patient starts using the same drug to calm it down.
 That is why most addicted persons even after knowing the harmful effects of Opioids are not able to leave these drugs on their own, they need external help, like Medication-Assisted treatment.

 Medication-Assisted Treatment Procedures

 As mentioned, the recovery process of a drug addict is not simple.
 Majority of opioid treatment programs Orange County and in other places combine medication with counseling and therapy to bring the addicted person back to normal life.